A SHORT HISTORY OF VISION QUILT

 Beginning in the winter of 2015, initial Vision Quilt workshops hosted by volunteers reached a wide spectrum of participants including survivors, students, retirees, veterans, politicians, and gun owners, as well as artists, writers and educators.
 Interest in Vision Quilt has grown rapidly through volunteers and workshops in Oregon, Massachusetts, Arizona, California, Pennsylvania, New York and Illinois.

 Vision Quilt expanded its focus to underserved and incarcerated populations in 2016, with panel workshops at San Quentin State Prison, Alameda County Probation Department’s Camp Sweeney for incarcerated youth, and at-risk populations in Chicago through the National Veterans Art Museum and the Chicago Public Library.
+In Oakland, California, our partners include Lighthouse Community Charter School, Youth ALIVE!, and the Public Health Institute's FACES for the Future.
 In Southern Oregon, outreach included homeless youth and middle school students and at-risk student after-school programs.

 Vision Quilt became a nonprofit 501(c)(3) in September 2016 and formed its first Board of Directors.
 The Board decided in its strategic planning process that the main focus of Vision Quilt will be to serve youth in communities with significant gun violence.